 Likewise, every born-again believer has been clothed with the garments of salvation and covered with the robe of righteousness of Christ, thereby smelling like Christ in God’s presence.
 Consequently, the born-again believers have received the blessing of Christ which they don’t deserve (2 Cor.
 5:21, Eph.
 1:3).

-This is why Apostle called the believers “the fragrance of Christ.”
+Therefore, Paul called the believers “the fragrance of Christ” in His epistles.

 As far as God is concerned, there is no difference between you and Christ in the way you smell to Him.
 Having being united with the Lord Jesus Christ, you are now one spirit with Christ (1 Cor.
 6:17) and as Christ is, so are you now in this present world before God (1 John 4:17).